sous-chefs/ruby_rbenv/README.md

-  timeout # Optional: Gem install timeout version # Optional: Gem version to install response_file # Optional: response file to reconfigure a gem rbenv_version # Required: Which rbenv verison to install the gem to. end
+  timeout # Optional: Gem install timeout version # Optional: Gem version to install response_file # Optional: response file to reconfigure a gem rbenv_version # Required: Which rbenv version to install the gem to. end
 ```